Mohaymen-Academy/SE_Team05_Summer1402/Phase01_Full-Text-Search/README.md

 2. Configure the parameters or leave them as default:
     1. Set your normalizer/tokenizer by creating a class implementing its interface and set the object in setNormalizer method.
-    2. Set your stopWords by reading a file or set it as an array.
+    2. Set your stopWords by reading a file or setting it as an array.
     3. Set your dataset folder path by the addByFolder method (Set your folder path after setting attributes).
 3. Use the search method to search your query in the data set.